applikatoni/applikatoni/README.md

 later open sourced.

 With its web-frontend and its deep **GitHub** integration it allows you to deploy your applications to multiple servers with the click of a button.
-There is also a CLI called `toni`, if clicking isn't your thing.

 Besides giving your team **a history of deployments**, so you can see what has been deployed by whom to which servers, it also offers integration into a